Olutobz/Grind_DSA/README.md

 # Leetcode
-This contains my DSA practice exercises in Java.
+This contains [Leetcode](https://leetcode.com/problemset/all/) practice exercises in Java to improve my understanding of Data Structures and Algorithms and problem-solving skill.